enuesaa/craf/designdoc.md

 # designdoc
-A CLI tool to memorize long shell command.

 ## About
-`crafant` is a command that can configure its subcommands dynamically.
-By running `crafant command add`, you can add a subcommand and register a shell command to run.
+By running `crafant command add`, you can register a shell command.
-By running `crafant run <name>`, you can invoke registered shell commands.
+By running `crafant <name>`, you can invoke registered shell commands.

 ## Usage
 ```bash